Andamanese: Recent history

 In 1974, a film crew and anthropologist Triloknath Pandit attempted friendly contact by leaving a tethered pig, some pots and pans, some fruit, and toys on the beach at North Sentinel Island.
 One of the islanders shot the film director in the thigh with an arrow.
 The following year, European visitors were repulsed with arrows.

 On 2 August 1981, the Hong Kong freighter ship Primrose grounded on the North Sentinel Island reef.
 A few days later, crewmen on the immobile vessel observed that small black men were carrying spears and arrows and building boats on the beach.
 The captain of the Primrose radioed for an urgent airdrop of firearms so the crew could defend themselves, but did not receive them.
 Heavy seas kept the islanders away from the ship.
 After a week, the crew were rescued by an Indian navy helicopter.

 On 4 January 1991, Triloknath Pandit made the first known friendly contact with the Sentinelese.

 Until 1996, the Jarawa met most visitors with flying arrows.
 From time to time, they attacked and killed poachers on the lands reserved to them by the Indian government.
 They also killed some workers building the Andaman Trunk Road (ATR), which traverses Jarawa lands.
 One of the earliest peaceful contacts with the Jarawa occurred in 1996.
 Settlers found a teenaged Jarawa boy named Enmei near Kadamtala town.
 The boy was immobilized with a broken foot.
 They took Enmei to a hospital, where he received good care.
 Over several weeks, Enmei learned a few words of Hindi before returning to his jungle home.
 The following year, Jarawa individuals and small groups began appearing along roadsides and occasionally venturing into settlements to steal food.
 The ATR may have interfered with traditional Jarawa food sources.

 On 17 November 2018, a United States missionary, John Allen Chau, was killed when he tried to introduce Christianity to the Sentinelese tribe.
 The Sentinelese have been protected from contact with the outside world.
 Trips to the Island are prohibited by Indian law.
 Chau was brought near the island by local fishermen, who were later arrested during the investigation into his death.
 Indian authorities attempted to retrieve Chau's remains without success.

 Tribes

-The five major groups of Andamanese are:
+The four major groups of Andamanese are: